 \subsection{Magnitude of abolishing the land constraint}

-As explained in Section \ref{sec:gd}, I model the relief of land constraints, which \citeauthor{pomeranz2000} argues as the cause of the Great Divergence and the Industrial Revolution in Britain, as a sudden increase in $Z$.
+As explained in Section \ref{sec:gd}, I model the relief of land constraints, which \citeauthor{pomeranz2000} argues was the cause of the Great Divergence and the Industrial Revolution in Britain, as a sudden increase in $Z$.
 I normalize the land supply $Z$ before the Great Divergence to unity.
-I consider two cases for the periods after the Great Divergence, which I assume to occur at $t=10$: in the first case, after the Great Divergence, the land supply increases, and the land supply in the second case is kept constant as before.
-I refer to the economy in the first case as Economy~1 and that in the second case as Economy~2.
-Economy~1 corresponds to both Britain and Europe, whereas Economy~2 corresponds with China.
+I consider two cases for the periods after the Great Divergence, which I assume to occur at $t=10$: in the first case, after the Great Divergence, land supply increases, and land supply in the second case is kept constant as before.
+I refer to the economy in the first case as Economy~1 and in the second case as Economy~2.
+Economy~1 corresponds to Britain and Europe, whereas Economy~2 corresponds to China.

-Subsequently, we quantify the extent to which the land supply increased after the Great Divergence in Economy~1.
+Subsequently, we quantify the extent to which land supply increased after the Great Divergence in Economy~1.
 According to \cite{pomeranz2000}, \begin{quotation} \dots [R]aising enough sheep to replace the yarn made with Britain's New World cotton imports by would have required staggering quantities of land: almost 9,000,000 acres in 1815, using ratios from model farms, and over 23,000,000 acres in 1830.
 This final figure surpasses Britain's total crop and pasture land combined.
 It also surpasses Anthony Wrigley's estimate that matching the annual energy output of Britain's coal industry circa 1815 would have required that the country magically receive 15,000,000 additional acres of forest.
 If we add cotton, sugar, and timber circa 1830, we have somewhere between 25,000,000 and 30,000,000 ghost acres, exceeding even the contribution of coal by a healthy margin. (p.
 276) \end{quotation} Based on this calculation, I set the land supply $Z$ after the relief of land constraints to

 These values are summarized in Table~\ref{tab:land}.